Kitware/SMQTK/docs/release_notes/pending_release.rst

         - Resolved an issue with upgrading pip for a newer version of matplotlib.

+Documentation

+    - Removed module mocking in sphinx ``conf.py`` as it has been shown to be brittle to changes in the source code.
+If we isolate and document a use-case where the mocking becomes relevant again we can bring it back.

 Misc.

     - Update requests and flask package version in ``requirements.txt`` and ``devops/docker/smqtk_wrapper_python/requirements.txt`` files due to GitHub security alert.

+    - Updated package versions for packages in the ``requirements.docs.txt`` requirements file.

 Utilities